zeldin/super-reu/docs/porting_guide.md

 ### SPI flash

-The Chameleon implementation loads the contents of the ROM from SPI flash on startup.
+The Chameleon and Orange Cartridge implementations loads the contents of the ROM from SPI flash on startup.
 This is done to allow for convenient update of the ROM contents, but is not necessary at all.
 Even if using the ROM functionality, the contents could be put into the FPGA bitstream using e.g. `$readmemh`.

 ### LEDs and buttons

 The Chameleon implementation uses two LEDs to indicate init completion and SDcard activity, and two buttons to reset the C64 and the FPGA respectively.
-This is completely optional.
+The Orange Cartridge implementation uses the red and green channels of the RGB LED to indicate the same information as the Chameleon LEDs, and the single button to reset the C64.
+All this is completely optional.

 RTL modules